Beginners Start Here!

 As a general rule, private displays in your own back garden do not need to be insured (the assumption being that any damage you cause would be covered on your household policy).

 However if you’re staging a public display, say for a community event or similar, insurance is strongly recommended.
-In that case have a read of our Fireworks Insurance article.
+In that case have a read of my Fireworks Insurance article.

 Note: If you’re employing a professional team they would be covered by their own public liability insurance.